rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- Close objects should be black and distant ones white.
 It should align with shapes in the image.
 		* If it looks different it may need configuration - Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 			- If you get no depth image, set Depth of Field, Ambient Occlusion and Detect Menus to off, as they won't work.
+	- If it depth buffer work in all areas of gameplay, then you probably want to enable "Detect menus & videos" too.
 7. (Optional) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.
-	- If you want faster, reduce value of FAST_AO_POINTS preprocessor definition.
-Default is 8 but 2-12 are all valid options.
+	- To make it faster, reduce FAST_AO_POINTS preprocessor definition (minimum: 2).
+For better quality, increase FAST_AO_POINTS!
+Default is 6 but 2-12 are all good options.

 Enabled/disable effects
 -----------------------